Are you curious about the "Insight" tab name?

 We typically use an epoxy primer and a polyurethane finish.

-Of the materials that can also be used as a primer, acrylic or polyamide products are among the choices.
-They may work under certain conditions, but not enough conditions.
-That's why we use a specially formulated epoxy which was designed to offer excellent adhesion, serve as a barrier to moisture, bridge over certain kinds of contamination, and fill minor imperfections.
+Other products are available.
+They may work under certain conditions, but not every material is made for all conditions.
+That's why we use a specially formulated epoxy which was designed to offer excellent adhesion, serve as a barrier to moisture and fill minor imperfections.

-Today's refinishing materials include polyurethanes and epoxies.
+Today's finishes primarily include polyurethanes and epoxies.
 Both finishes are hard and attractive for the first months after application.
 However some epoxies can yellow, lose their gloss and/or develop fine cracks.
 Also, epoxies aren't as repairable.
 Polyurethane is more flexible, retains color better, is less likely to oxidize, and dries in a fraction of the time.

 This tub is in a property in a low income neighborhood that had been rented, was given a quick rehab, and now up for sale.
 It had become dirty and rusty.
 The rust formed from two things: water puddling in an area by the drain and the fractured enamel.
 (You'll have to look very closely at the top photo.)
 The rust was accelerated by a strong cleaner that weakened the enamel.
 The rehabber was a regular customer of ours whose instructions were to do a "quickie" for his investor which is code for "just quickly and inexpensively make it pretty."